Custom Photography Solutions and Technology

 Complexity of software is necessary for PhotoRobot modules to cover the needs of product portfolios across various industries.
 However, complex and industry-specific software can raise concerns about the technology’s learning curves and onboarding processes.
 This is in part why Kiosk modes exist, aiming to further simplify machine use.

 On configuration, Kiosk modes provide machine operators with an extremely user-friendly alternative to traditional software controls.
 The software hides all pre-programmed automations in the background, and a simplified interface displays only controls necessary for the job.
-Take the control system of PhotoRobot’s PINK, the photographer robot for example.
+Take the control system of PhotoRobot’s PINK, the medical robot photographer for example.

 The Kiosk mode behind PINK enables health-care providers to automate picture-taking for breast cancer treatment.
 Medical staff simply guide patients onto a spot, and then scan a barcode to start the photography process.
 There is no photographer at the clinic, nor any training necessary for staff to photograph patients.